 Not all trees and shrubs have roots that are likely to cause problems with your home’s structure, sewer system or plumbing.
 However, some varieties are notorious for having roots that cause these types of problems.
-Knowing what trees and shrubs can cause plumbing and structure damage can help you avoid making a costly mistake.
+Knowing what trees and shrubs can cause plumbing problems and structural damage can help you avoid making a costly mistake that could require plumbing repair or sewer repair services in the future.

 Trees and shrubs don’t just cause plumbing and structure damage without a reason.
 They need either nutrients or more room to grow.
 Some varieties require large amounts of moisture and water to survive.
 When these plants don’t have access to enough water, they don’t have the ability or resources to grow unless they go in search of a water supply that will provide them with the nutrients and water they need.
 The closest water supply is usually the water in a home’s sewer system or pipes, and most pipes aren’t strong enough to prevent roots from penetrating the pipe’s surface.